driessene/acoustic_camera/readme.md

 Same as Filter.

 #### FIRWINFilter - Stage
 A lowpass [ideal filter](https://en.wikipedia.org/wiki/Sinc_filter) using the window method.
 This is mathematically better than ButterFilter and is recomended.
 Can have extremely sharp cutoffs.
-A subclass of filter, inheriting all properties and functions
+A subclass of filter, inheriting all properties and methods

 ##### Properties
 - N - int: The length of the filter